Gaius-Augustus/learnMSA/README.md

   <code>conda activate learnMSA</code>.

-  If you do not want to use environments, we recommend to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to have a clean base environment.
+  We recommend to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to have a clean base environment.

 ## Using pip